 Wander over some of the many bridges crossing the Thames, including famous bridges such as London Bridge, Tower Bridge and Westminster Bridge.

-This walk follows parts of the Thames Path and takes you along the river front where accessible.
+This free London walk follows parts of the Thames Path and takes you along the river front on both sides where accessible.

 on arrival at Westminster station, exit opposite Big Ben and turn left towards the river.
 Cross Westminster bridge and turn left towards London Eye, along the riverfront